music-assistant/cliairplay/README.md

 ## Pre-built binaries

-Pre-built binaries for Linux (x86_64) and macOS (Intel and Apple Silicon) are automatically built via GitHub Actions and available as build artifacts on the repository.
+Pre-built binaries for Linux (x86_64) and macOS (Apple Silicon/ARM64) are automatically built via GitHub Actions and available as build artifacts on the repository.

 ## Debian build